 Play just like the card game war, but flipping dominoes instead of cards.
 Encourage the child to guess who has the higher number before naming the number.
 You can both flip one domino, or you can flip two at a time adding them together before comparing the total with the other player’s.
 You can also incorporate subtraction into the game.
 Flip a single domino and subtract the smaller side from the larger side before comparing the difference with your opponent’s.

 Which is missing?

-Take two dominoes.
-Announce the total number of dots and then show the child one of the dominoes.
+Take two dominos.
+Announce the total number of dots and then show the child one of the dominos.
 Ask how many dots must be on the other domino.
 Then let the child have a turn taking two, totaling them and asking you which number must be on the missing dominos.
 If you can keep it casual enough you can challenge the child to figure out what possible combinations of dots there are that would make up the missing number.